Frequently Asked Questions

 The Eastern Tropical Pacific (ETP) includes the Pacific Ocean area bounded by 40° N. latitude, 40° S. latitude, 160° W longitude and the coastlines of North, Central, and South America (defined in 50 CFR § 216.3).
-The area roughly extends from San Diego west to Hawaii and south to Peru.

 - Is all canned tuna, legally sold in the U.S., dolphin-safe?